City Guides, Japan, Kyoto

 Nishiki Market

-Most of the market is indoors, so it’s a great option rain or shine.
-Take note though, that most of the food offered at Nishiki Market here will be from small food stalls, meaning they may not have any seating.
+Most of the market is indoors, making it a great option rain or shine.
+Take note though, that most of the food offered at Nishiki Market here will be served from small food stalls, meaning they may not have any seating.
 You’ll have to eat while standing up.

 Nishiki spans long from east to west.
 To get to Nishiki Market, I suggest starting from the west entrance along Takakura-dori (I have marked the west entrance in my Kyoto Map above).
 You can then make your way to the east.
 Enjoy the market vibe and grab whatever food piques your curiosity.
 The market ends when you see a torii marking the entrance to Nishiki Tenmangu Shrine.